 This is not recommended.

-In an emergency, the most important thing is immediate, efficient and sufficient rinsing with the right amount of water.
-Only specially designed safety showers can achieve the optimal and efficient supply of water, due to the high volume flow and corresponding flow speed.
-They are also equipped with many important additional functions that conventional washing options don't offer.
+In an emergency, the most crucial thing is immediate, efficient and sufficient rinsing with the right amount of water.
+Only specially designed safety showers can achieve optimal and efficient water supply due to the high-volume flow and corresponding flow speed.
+They also have many critical additional functions that conventional washing options don't offer.
 For example, specially shaped eye attachments effectively support keeping the eyelids open to enable optimal rinsing of the eye area.

 5. What should I consider when installing an emergency shower?

-It's essential that emergency showers are easily identified and visible at all times.
-To achieve this, clearly mark the area around the emergency shower with appropriate signage: "emergency shower" or "eyewash".
+Emergency showers must be easily identified and visible at all times.
+To achieve this, clearly mark the area around the emergency shower with appropriate signage: "emergency shower" or "eyewash."

 6. What do employees need to know about emergency showers?

 Where are the company emergency showers located?
 In an emergency, speed is essential.
-Employees must know exactly where the emergency showers and eye rinsing are located in the event of an emergency.
+Employees must know exactly where the emergency showers and eye rinsing are located in an emergency.

 How do I operate the emergency shower?
-Employees must know how to operate the emergency shower in the event of an emergency.
+Employees must know how to operate the emergency shower in an emergency.
 Although emergency showers are designed to be as easy to use as possible, the trigger mechanism can vary on different models.
-Body showers are usually triggered by a drawbar.
-There are different options for eyewash stations, such as pressure plates or a valve lever.
+A drawbar usually triggers body showers.
+There are other options for eyewash stations, such as pressure plates or a valve lever.
 Eyewash bottles release the rinsing liquid by manually squeezing the bottle body.

 Our tip: To ensure worker safety, extensive training on emergency equipment is vital.